posixfan/portscan-honeypot/README.md

 # Portscan Honeypot

-A simple TCP honeypot designed to detect and log port scanning activities.
-This honeypot listens on a specified network interface, captures TCP SYN packets, and identifies potential port scanning attempts.
-It can send email and Telegram notifications when suspicious activity is detected.
+This script is a simple TCP/UDP port scanner honeypot that detects port scanning activity on a specified network interface.
+It can send notifications about detected scans via email or Telegram.

 ## Features

-- **Port Scanning Detection**: Detects when an IP address scans more than 2 different ports.
+- Detection of TCP and UDP port scanning.
-- **Logging**: Logs detected activities to a file (`honeypot.log`) if enabled.
+- Optional logging of events to a file.
-- **Email Notifications**: Sends email alerts when port scanning is detected (optional).
+- Sending notifications via email or Telegram (optional).
-- **Telegram Notifications**: Sends Telegram messages when port scanning is detected (optional).
+- Ability to ignore specific IP addresses.
-- **Root Privileges**: Requires root privileges to run, ensuring it can capture packets on the specified interface.
+- Notifications are sent once every 30 seconds for each detected scan.

 ## Prerequisites